 We don’t have any customers syncing videos right now.
 That is a LOT of data to send over a shaky internet connection.
 But photos are a big part of most of our customers’ mobile solutions.
 A couple of tips:

 - FileMaker 12′s managed storage works great on hosted files, but your mobile file should use local storage.

 - Consider syncing your photos on their own terms if you can instead of every time a field in the record changes.
 Photos take longer to sync so if you can sync isolate them as related records or as their own sync operation, your users will sync more often.

 - Think about using a separate sync button for photos that folks may use only when they’re on solid wifi, or at the end of the day.

-- Use FileMaker 12′s GetThumbnail feature to manage the size of photos take on the iPad before you try to sync them.
+- Use FileMaker 12′s GetThumbnail feature to manage the size of photos taken on the iPad before you try to sync them.
 But do this thumbnailing with scripts instead of auto-enter calcs or you’ll have those thumbnail calcs running when you sync photos down to the iPad slowing things down.